 Requirements to qualify for a jumbo loan

-Jumbo loans are riskier for lenders than conforming loans, so the requirements to qualify are more strict.
+Jumbo loans are riskier for lenders than conforming loans, so the requirements to qualify are stricter.
 Eligibility will vary depending on the lender, but in general you can boost your odds of getting approved for a jumbo loan by having:

 A minimum credit score of at least 680